sebastiannielsen/QRSA/README.md

 4. The secure chip inside phone, must support operations based on 2048 bit RSA/ECB/PKCS1.5
 5. In some cases, a rooted phone may permanently disable the security chip for security reasons.

+Why enrollment and other urls does not require any form of confirmation:

+Enrollment can seem to be a sensitive action, but it is really not.
+When a key is enrolled, the app first checks if there is already a key enrolled.
+In that case, that public key, is returned.
+Otherwise a new key is enrolled.
+User confirmation is instead done by having the app place the enrolled key in clipbord.
+This then requires a active user action to paste the key.
+So visiting or being redirected to a qrsa:// url is not a security issue, since all the possible actions, require some action from the user after the user have clicked OK on the dialog.
+The action can be using the PASTE command or typing a OTP into a web field.

 How the "Message" function works in the web service: